Tag Archives: Mothers Day

 I would have sung more lullabies while rocking you on my lap, nestled in my arms, given you more kisses, and chased away all nightmares.

-I’d have tickled you harder, squeezed you tighter, laughed with you louder, played silly games with you longer.
+I’d have tickled you harder, squeezed you tighter, laughed with you louder, and played silly games with you longer.

-I would have taken more walks in the park, built many sand castles, eaten more ice cream cones with sprinkles, dug for the best sea shells, rode on all the merry-go-rounds, climbed every rock, smelled every flower, played catch more, run through the rain puddles, taken more photos and captured every single moment with you!
+I would have taken more walks in the park, built many sand castles, eat more ice cream cones with sprinkles, dug for the best sea shells, rode on all the merry-go-rounds, climbed every rock, smelled every flower, played catch more, run through the rain puddles, taken more photos and captured every single moment with you!

 I was needed when you were small; you relied upon me then.
-If I only could now, I would hold you closer still, wipe your every teardrop, chase your every fear, and never let you down.
+If only I could now, I would hold you closer still, wipe your every teardrop, chase your every fear, and never let you down.

-But the tide has turned, I can only watch from a distant.
-The sun has set and hidden beyond the horizon.
-My silent tears serve as a constant reminder that the times are fleeting.
-With every hour.
-Every minute.
-Every second.
+But the tide has turned, and I can only watch from a distance.
+The sun has set and is hidden beyond the horizon.
+My silent tears serve as a constant reminder that times are fleeting, with every hour, every minute, and every second.

 My heart swells with pride to see that you, my children, have blossomed and matured.

-But if I had known then what I know now … I would have done things so much different.
-I would have hushed the madness with all the hustle and bustle sooner, and cherished those magic moments when you were small, to cradle you in my arms forever and never, ever let you go.
+But if I had known then what I know now … I would have done things so differently.
+I would have hushed the madness with all the hustle and bustle sooner, cherished those magic moments when you were small, cradled you in my arms forever, and never let you go.

 11109505_10204170818692614_5641890552901183529_n copy 11133957_10206659693838852_5329349376822294705_o(1) copydan copy